 This is a limited public summary.
 Login to Booksu to learn more from this book using interactive features like AI Chat, Audio Summary, Key Takeways and more.

-Nudge explores how subtle changes in the way choices are presented can significantly influence people's decisions without restricting their freedom.
-The authors introduce the concept of 'choice architecture' to help individuals make better decisions in various aspects of life.
+Nudge explores how subtle changes in the way choices are presented can significantly influence people's behavior without restricting their freedom.
+This concept, known as 'choice architecture,' helps individuals make better decisions in areas such as health, finance, and public policy.

 1